-Whether you are a new pet parent or a veteran, it's important to consider how to care for your furry family member's health.
+Whether you’re a new pet parent or a veteran dog or cat caretaker, it's important to consider how prioritizing your furry family member's health can affect your finances.

 1. You can focus on your pet's health

-Whether you're rushing to the emergency vet in the middle of the night or have had weeks to plan for a procedure, you want your primary concern to be what's best for your pet—not worrying about money.
+Whether you're rushing to the emergency vet in the middle of the night or had weeks to plan for a procedure, your primary concern should be what's best for your pet — not worrying about money.

-3. You could save money in the long run
+3. You can save money in the long run

-MetLife Pet Insurance policies cover some chronic conditions, like diabetes and cancer, and hereditary, congenital issues, if the condition or symptoms appear after your coverage is in effect.
-And, if your policy doesn't lapse, the insurance will continue to cover related expenses for the pet's entire life.
-You can speak with a friendly MetLife agent, if you have any questions before starting a new policy to make sure you'll know exactly what will be covered.
+MetLife Pet Insurance policies cover some chronic conditions, like diabetes and cancer as well as hereditary and congenital issues, if the condition or symptoms appear after your coverage is in effect.
+And if your policy doesn't lapse, the insurance will continue to cover related expenses for the pet's entire life.
+If you have any questions before enrolling in a new policy, you can speak with a MetLife agent to make sure you know exactly what will be covered.

 4. Getting insurance early can lead to broader coverage

 With MetLife Pet Insurance, you can choose whichever licensed veterinarian, specialist, or emergency animal hospital you prefer or is most convenient for you.
-You could even get coverage right away and then look around to find the best providers in your area.
+You could even get coverage first and then look around to find the best providers in your area.

-This is another great benefit of pet insurance because it means there are no in- or out-of-network clinics or requirement to get approval ahead of time.
+This is another great benefit of pet insurance because it means there are no in- or out-of-network clinics or requirements like there can be with human health insurance.
 You simply take your pet in for care and then submit a claim to get reimbursed for covered services.
-And because MetLife Pet Insurance policies cover any licensed veterinarian in the United States, you can bring your pet on your domestic travels and know that they’ll be covered should the unexpected happen.
+And because MetLife Pet Insurance policies cover any licensed veterinarian in the U.S., you can bring your pet on your domestic travels and know that they’ll be covered should the unexpected happen.

-7. It's easy to get a quote and file a claim
+7. It's easy to get a quote, enroll in coverage, and file a claim

-Finally, MetLife Pet Insurance makes it easy for you to get a quote, understand your coverage options, and enroll in a pet insurance policy.
-MetLife Pet Insurance starts your accident coverage at midnight of the effective date of your policy and offers a 14-day money-back guarantee.
-If something does happen, you have up to 90 days from the treatment or invoice date to file a claim, which you can submit online, email, by mail, or fax.
-And if you have any questions, live representatives are available seven days a week.
+Finally, MetLife Pet Insurance makes it easy for you to get a quote, enroll in a pet insurance policy, understand your coverage, and submit a claim.
+There’s a zero-day waiting period on accidents9 — meaning, your pet can be covered as soon as you sign up.
+If something does happen, you have up to 90 days from the treatment or invoice date to file a claim, which you can submit online, by email, mail, or fax.
+And if you have any questions, live representatives are available seven days a week